 Erin Clark // @eeclark3

 Fourth year medical student and up-and-coming runner all in one!
 Erin played collegiate lacrosse for Cal Poly where she was team captain, all-league midfielder, and voted Most Inspirational Player.
 She picked up running after graduating in 2015 and in this year alone has set PR’s in everything from the mile to the 50k!
 Working with a coach for just over one year, Erin is a perfect example of what can happen when the right support is in place.
 We are excited to watch her grow into her potential!
 Erin has goals to qualify for the US Olympic Trials in the marathon, and she keeps getting closer each time she races.
-In her most recent Boston Marathon, Erin battled through the inclement weather to cross the line in a time of 3:01.
+In the 2018 Boston Marathon, Erin battled through the inclement weather to cross the line in a time of 3:01.
 At the 2018 Indianapolis Monumental Marathon she dropped another 7 minutes off her time to run 2:54.

 Top 100 female in the 2018 Boston Marathon